elastic/kibana/README.md

 ### Document list

 Once you see some documents, you can begin to explore Discover.
-In the document list, Kibana will show you the localized version of the time field you specified in your index pattern, as well as the `_source` of the elasticsearch document.
+In the document list, Kibana will show you the localized version of the time field you specified in your index pattern, as well as the `_source` of the Elasticsearch document.

 **Tip:** By default the table contains 500 of the most recent documents.
 You can increase the number of documents in the table from the advanced settings screen.
 See the [Setting section](#advanced) of the documentation.